alexjschiffer/Eloquent-Javascript-Solutions/README.md

-# Eloquent-Javascript-Solutions
+# Eloquent Javascript (second edition) Solutions
+--
-My solutions to the exercises in Eloquent Javascript version 2.0
+This repository contains my solutions to the exercises in Eloquent Javascript version 2.0